 Emily Patterson serves as director of the Leverage Point Engineering Laboratory (LePE).
 LePE conducts research at the intersection of human factors engineering, patient safety, informatics, and health care.
-Dr. Patterson is a tenured faculty member in the School of Health and Rehabilitation’s Division of Health Information Management & Systems, which is housed in the College of Medicine.
+Dr. Patterson is a tenured professor in the School of Health and Rehabilitation’s Division of Health Information Management & Systems, which is housed in the College of Medicine.
 She also holds courtesy faculty appointments in the College of Nursing, Department of Biomedical Informatics, and Department of Integrated Systems Engineering.
-The Leverage Point Engineering (LePE) Laboratory is a dedicated 3-room suite where her graduate students conduct research activities.
+The Leverage Point Engineering (LePE) Laboratory has dedicated space for graduate students to conduct research activities.

 Reducing telemetry alarm overload for nurses in the hospital